nmktad/fladdls/README.md

 ### Federated Training Workflow

-There are two Data Pipleline System (DPS) in each one of them:
+There are two Data Pipleline System (DPS) and in each DPS we have:

 1. **Clients** receive data streams from the preprocessing unit.
 2. Each client **trains locally** on its own data.
 3. After each epoch, the clients send their **model updates** to the **Federated Learning Server (FLServer)**.
-4. The **FLServer** aggregates the received models.
+4. The **FLServer** (the same for both DPS) aggregates the received models.
 5. The **aggregated model** is then sent back to all clients and inference units.
 6. This process continues iteratively until training finishes by reaching the required rounds.